 Total = approx £500, plus laps as above.

 The costs are in pounds because half of this site's readers are from the UK.
 You can use credit and debit cards for petrol, Ring tickets and food (in most places) but you'll want cash for accommodation costs and miscellaneous bits and pieces.
 For visitors from the UK it's usually cheapest to get euros in the UK and take it with you, but you can also get cash at a local ATM.
 Most banks charge a 1-2% commission on debit/credit card payments, plus extortionate exchange rates.

-Optional extras available at additional cost include armco repairs, safety car attendance, vehicle recovery, track closure, hospital stays and helicopter rides.
+These include Armco repairs, safety car attendance, vehicle recovery, track closure, hospital stays and helicopter fees.
 I recommend avoiding these.
 If you can't, then the following price-list may help:

 Everything except the recovery truck is then subject to 19% VAT.

 The record armco bill I'm aware of is 15,000.
 That was a car that managed to flatten a very impressive length of armco between the Quiddlebacher Hohe bridge and the crest on the approach to Flugplatz.
 But even a minor bump can turn into a surprisingly expensive day out.